webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 ---
-title: smarter svg filters
+title: SVG filters
-tags:
-  - Tutorials
-  - SVG
-readiness: 'In Progress'
 notes:
   - 'Fix multiple broken links'
+readiness: 'In Progress'
 summary: 'This guide shows you how to build SVG image processing filters to create interesting visual effects.
 It shows how to apply these effects within an SVG graphic, and how to apply them to HTML content using the filter CSS property.'
-uri: 'svg/tutorials/smarter svg filters'
+tags:
+  - Tutorials
+  - SVG
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: